lucky-wolf/DW2-XL/README.md

 - Added habitability information for Crazed Hive Insects, Shakturi, and Mortalen AI since they keep cropping up in-game
 - Spread out late game construction tech tree to give more punctuated equilibrium levels to the tech
 - Fixed size of Hyperfusion reactors
+- Tweaked races to have some diversity in shield choices

 ### v1.15.2
 - Improved Assault Pods and Splinter Pods to improve turn around time as they tech-up